 Click here to download the file.files/memorials-the-list-updated-January-26-2019.pdf (12048kb)

-- Sunday of the Pharisee and the Publican (Download)
+- Sunday of Great and Holy Pascha (Download)

 As we celebrate the 124th Anniversary of our Mother Cathedral in 2019, it is important that we know our history and where we came from.
 With that in mind, in addition to the history section of our webiste, you can download a brief life of St. Raphael of Brooklyn who founded our community in 1895.
 Please click on the following links below to download the Cathedral booklet about St. Raphael's life: